 Where a DCC Gateway Party notifies the DCC that the DCC Gateway Party wishes to receive DCC Gateway Connection Performance Reports, the DCC shall provide such DCC Gateway Connection Performance Reports, in accordance with clause 1.26, until notified by the DCC Gateway Party that it no longer wishes to receive such reports.
 The DCC shall notify DCC Gateway Parties of the DCC contact details for these purposes.

-By the end of the 10th Working Day following the end of each calendar month, the DCC shall provide each DCC Gateway Party who has requested a report pursuant to clause 1.25 with a DCC Gateway Connection Performance Report for each of their DCC Gateway Connections for the previous calendar month (the ‘reporting period’).
+By the end of the 10th Working Day following the end of each calendar month, the DCC shall provide each DCC Gateway Party who has requested a report pursuant to clause 1.25 with a DCC Gateway Connection Performance Report for each of their DCC Connect Gateway Connections for the previous calendar month (the ‘reporting period’).

 The DCC shall provide DCC Gateway Connection Performance Reports to DCC Gateway Parties via an appropriate mechanism (as reasonably determined by the DCC) and notify each DCC Gateway Party of such mechanism.
 Where the DCC first proposes a mechanism or proposes to change the mechanism for the provision of the DCC Gateway Connection Performance Reports, the DCC shall: